oreqizer/c-notes/07functions.md

 ```

 If we don't specify any arguments to a function declaration, the argument checking is *turned off*.
 This exists for legacy reasons and should be avoided.

+To specify that a function has *no arguments*, put `void` instead of the argument list.